code-423n4/2023-01-reserve/README.md

 ## Gas Reporting

-To take gas measurements you can use the command `yarn test:gas`
+To take gas measurements you can use the command `yarn test:gas` which runs both the core protocol and integration tests in series.

+To run tests with gas reporting for the core protocol, you can use `yarn test:gas:protocol` which runs offline without a fork.
+In order to run integration tests with gas reporting, you can use `yarn test:gas:integration` which requires a FORK to be set up.

 This performs the following actions:

 - Sets the `REPORT_GAS=1` env variable
 - Enables `hardhat-gas-reporter`
 - Runs the tests without the `--parallel` flag